sovereign-nature/deep/README.md

 ## What's inside?

-This monorepo uses [turborepo](https://turborepo.org/) for tasks/caching and [npm](https://www.npmjs.com/) as a package manager.
+This monorepo uses [turborepo](https://turborepo.org/) for tasks/caching and yarn as a package manager.
 It includes the following packages/apps:

-### Apps and Packages

 Apps: